LePips/UofUCatalogParser/README.md

 http://ethanpippin.com/UofUCatalogParser/{ MainCampus | AsiaCampus | UOnline }/{ Semester }/{ Subject Abbreviation}.json
 ```

-Note that for subjects that have multiple components, like `OC-TH`, spaces have been replaced with dashes `-`
+Note that for subjects that have multiple components, like `OC TH`, spaces have been replaced with dashes `-`: `OC-TH`

 Examples: